-The next method has a completely different approach on feedback, especially negative feedback.
-According to Marshall Goldsmith's FeedForward method, instead of dwelling on the past, one should only look into the future and provide “feedforward” instead.
+The next method has a completely different approach to feedback, especially negative feedback.
+According to Marshall Goldsmith’s FeedForward method, instead of dwelling on the past, one should only look into the future and provide “feedforward” instead.

 The two main FeedForward rules are: